-Both algorithms, segmentation and optical flow estimation, were implemented in Matlab R2013b using a 2.1 GHz machine composed by 12 processors.
-The machine also has a 16 GB memory.
-Each image sequence were selected from a 4D cardiac CT study with 10 volumes which describes the complete heart cycle.
-Sequences are then composed by 10 images with a size resolution of 512 x 512 pixels.
+Both algorithms, segmentation and optical flow estimation, were implemented in Matlab using a 2.1 GHz machine composed of 12 processors.
+The machine has 16 GB of memory.
+Each image sequence was selected from a 4D cardiac CT study with 10 volumes which describes the complete heart cycle.
+Sequences are then composed of 10 images with a size of 512×512 pixels.